ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-physics.md

 <summary><strong>Electroweak Theory (EWT)</strong></summary>
 <p>Electroweak theory is a QFT that provides a unified description of both the electromagnetic and weak nuclear force (The weak force being responsible for the radioactive decay of atoms).</p>

 <p>EWT is thus a generalization of QED that adds on the weak force.
-Right after the big bang, the universe was so hot that these two forces were actually a single, indistinguishable force.
-The theory describes the electroweak force during that time and the separate electromagnetic and weak forces after that time.</p>
+Right after the big bang, the universe was so dense that these two forces were actually a single, indistinguishable force.
+EWT describes the electroweak force during that time and the separate electromagnetic and weak forces after that time.</p>
 </details>

 <details>